lgmorand/hackaton-intelligent-app/docs/workshop.md

     azd up
     ```

     You will be prompted to select some details about your deployed resources, including location.
-As a reminder we recommend `East US 2` as the region for this project.
+As a reminder we recommend `East US 2` as the region for this project but you can try with another one if you want.
-    Once the deployment is complete you should be able to scroll up in your terminal and see the url that the app has been deployed to.
-It should look similar to this
+    Once the deployment is complete, you should be able to scroll up in your terminal and see the url that the app has been deployed to.
+It should look similar to this:
     `Ingress Updated.
 Access your app at https://env-name.codespacesname.eastus2.azurecontainerapps.io/`.
     Navigate to the link to try out the app straight away!

-5. Once the above steps are completed you can [test the sample](#testing-the-sample).
+5. Once the above steps are completed you can test the sample.

 ### VS Code Dev Containers